WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 ## Simulacrum
-Every stage now uses it's own interactable spawn pool to make each stage feel more unique.\
-This leads to interactables like Shrine of Chance, Shrine of Woods, Shrine of Order and Cleansing Pools and spawning in the game mode.

-More enemies are added to the spawn pool starting wave 31, similiar to loop enemies.\
-Void enemies can appear on every stage starting wave 71.
+Starting on wave 50, every stage a ending portal will spawn to end a run peacefully.
+A super boss wave (such as Mithrix) will be forced on wave 50, reoccuring every 30 waves. (they can still occur randomly).
+This makes getting to wave 50 a set goal and makes the gamemode "beatable".
+One of these runs should take around an hour and counts as a win.

+Adds a large amount of Augments\
 Basic Waves:
--Added 11 Family Event Augments.
+-Added 12 Family Event Augments.
 -Added 5 Artifact Augments.
 -Added 3 Elite Augments.
--Added 4 Unique Augments.
+-Added 11 Other Augments.

+-In total raises Basic Augment count from 9 to 40 (+7 with supported mods).

 Boss Waves:
 -Added 7 Special Boss Augments.
 -Added 4 Aritfact Boss Augments.
--Added 3 Unique Boss Augments.
+-Added 4 Other Boss Augments.

-Starting on wave 50, every stage a ending portal will spawn to end a run peacefully.
-A super boss wave (such as Mithrix) will be forced on wave 50, reoccuring every 30 waves. (they can still occur randomly).
-This makes getting to wave 50 a set goal.
+-In total raises Boss Augment count from 5 to 20 (+2 with supported mods).

+Every stage now uses it's own interactable spawn pool to make each stage feel more unique.\
+This leads to interactables like Shrine of Chance, Shrine of Woods, Shrine of Order and Cleansing Pools spawning in the game mode.

+More enemies are added to the spawn pool starting wave 21.\
+Void enemies are added to the spawn pool starting wave 61.

 ![](https://cdn.discordapp.com/attachments/743886063738683413/955904648936583188/unknown.png)

 ## Balance
 Special Boss Augments now have special scaling like they have in the regular game.\
-Special Boss Augments now spawn some enemies too.\
+Special Boss Augments now spawn with enemies too.\
 Mithrix will be in phase 3 during his augment.

 Earlier stages will have more Interactables to get a run going but less later to make late full looting not as extreme.\